-It is a way to step into some else’s life for a couple of nights.
-In some cases a life totally opposite to that of your own, but a wonderful opportunity to see a different perspective on life.
+- It is a way to step into someone else’s life for a couple of nights.
+In some cases, a life totally opposite to that of your own and a wonderful opportunity to see a different perspective on life.

-And of course, Couchsurfing is an economical way to visit somewhere you’ve always wanted to see.
+- And, of course, Couchsurfing is an economical way to visit somewhere in the world that you’ve always wanted to see.

 AND WHAT COUCH SURFING WITH KIDS ISN’T:

 After a long day on the road when you are feeling pretty knackered, and all you want to do is crash on the bed and watch some youtube junk, you cant.